Devonport strikers v Glenorchy knights

 George Hallard got the Knights back on level terms in the 34th minute.
 Diego Gutierrez-Chavez fired a cross from a set piece, Hallard made no mistake heading it into the back of the net past Strikers keeper Nathan Pitchford.

-The icing on the cake was put on the Devonport cake by Toby Barton in the 83rd minute.
+The icing on the cake was from Striker’s Toby Barton in the 83rd minute.
 Connor Parke whipped in a good cross for Barton who headed home past Hart to give the Strikers another big home win.

 Riverside olympic v Kingborough lions